 4. A new screen displays.
-Type y (yes) to install VRTSvlic, as shown in the following example:
+Type y and press Enter to install VRTSvlic, as shown in the following example:

-'''

 VERITAS Storage Solutions

 Looking for package VRTSvlic

 Currently installed 0

 Minimum Version:3.00.000

 For release Train installation to continue, VRTSvlic

-must installed or upgraded.
+nust installed or upgraded.

 Do you want to install it now? [y,n]: y

-'''